 Careers in Communications

-The constant need for communication skills in the workplace gives careers in communication a versatile and active platform.
-Since there is such a diverse range of career options, international students seeking a communication job can find one in fields such as journalism, advertising, marketing, public relations and social media.
+The constant need for communication skills in the workplace provides careers in communication with a versatile and active platform.
+Because there is such a diverse range of career options, international students seeking a communication job can find one in fields such as journalism, advertising, marketing, public relations and social media.
 Furthering one's study in areas of concentration can help specialize career options.